 When TimesLedger Newspapers approached Henriquez for an interview, a campaign volunteer named Meghan Tadio fielded inquiries on her behalf.

-Tadio, who works as Moya’s chief of staff, said Henriquez was in the process of registering a campaign committee with the state.
+Tadio, who also works as Moya’s chief of staff, said Henriquez was in the process of registering a campaign committee with the state.
 She said Councilman Daniel Dromm (D-Jackson Heights) and state Sen. Jose Peralta (D-East Elmhurst) were carrying petitions for Henriquez.
 Both are also district leaders in Moya’s territory.

 The trio hail from the New Visions Democratic Club, which Ramos said was slated to take up the Sept.
 9 district leader election this week.